SWOSSAA CONSTITUTION

 7.1 -- Structure

-(3) members: One shall be the President, one shall be the First Vice President
+of three (3) members: One shall be the President, one shall be the First Vice

 7.2 -- Duties

-matters pertaining to eligibility of schools or competitors, interpretations of
+upon all matters pertaining to eligibility of schools or competitors,

 7.3 -- Procedures